AntonSol919/linkspace/index.md

 An entry also carries a creation date, and can be cryptographically signed.
-These cryptographic public keys look like [b:0XITdhLAhfdIiWrdO8xYAJR1rplJCfM98fYb66WzN8c], but we can refer to them by [lns](#LNS) name such as [@:anton:nl].
+These cryptographic public keys look like [b:0XITdhLAhfdIiWrdO8xYAJR1rplJCfM98fYb66WzN8c].
+We can refer to them by an [lns](#LNS) name such as [@:anton:nl].

-An upside of using hashes, is that we can choose to link to other data by its path (e.g. "image/BrokenMachine.jpg") or by its hash:
+Because we have a hash, we can choose how to reference data.

+A specific entry by its <span id="hh2">[HASH_2]</span>, or multiple entries through a path "/thread/Tabs or spaces/msg".

+On first glance, returning multiple entries is more complex than what is familiar.
+This is not the case.
+Instead it makes explicit what is implicit.
+URLs also return more than one unique results depending on when you look.

 <div class="entrygrid big">
 <span id="hh3">[HASH_3]</span>